zogzog/cubicweb/doc/book/en/tutorials/advanced/part05_ui-advanced.rst

 			 {'p': personeid, 'x': eid})

-You basically subclass to configure by some class attributes.
-The `fname_*` attributes gives name of methods that should be defined on the json control to make the AJAX part of the widget working: one to get the vocabulary, one to add a relation and another to delete a relation.
-Those methods must start by a `ks_` prefix and are added to the controller using the `@monkeypatch` decorator.Here the most complicated is the one to add a relation, since it tries to see if the person already exists, and else automatically create it by supposing the user entered "firstname surname".
+You basically subclass to configure with some class attributes.
+The `fname_*` attributes give the name of methods that should be defined on the json control to make the AJAX part of the widget work: one to get the vocabulary, one to add a relation and another to delete a relation.
+These methods must start by a `js_` prefix and are added to the controller using the `@monkeypatch` decorator.
+In my case, the most complicated method is the one which adds a relation, since it tries to see if the person already exists, and else automatically create it, assuming the user entered "firstname surname".

 Let's see how it looks like on a file primary view: